qt37t247/HabitatLossGenetics/README.md

 ## Content

-This repository contains three folders for non-spatial mathmetical model ("Non-spatial"), spatial simulation ("Spatial") and simulation on a case study of malleefowl ("Malleefowl") respectively.
+This repository contains two folders for spatial simulation ("Spatial") and simulation on a case study of malleefowl ("Malleefowl") respectively.

 ## Contact author